 The finite volume grid is chosen so that there are 90 cells across the diameter of the star at the beginning of the simulation (112 cells at high resolution).
 As the grid shrinks during the inspiral of the binary, the effective resolution continuously increases during our simulation.
 Whenever the grid spacing in the lab frame decreases by $20\%$, we interpolate onto a new grid matching the initial grid spacing.
 Up to contact, all non-vacuum regions of our computational domain use this resolution, while vacuum regions are excluded from the finite volume grid (the code adaptively adds/removes small cartesian boxes to match the current location of the fluid).
-After formation of an event horizon, we use four nested cartesian grids centered on the black hole, each with $200^3$ cells.
+After formation of an event horizon, we use four nested cartesian grids centered on the black hole, each with $200^3$ live cells.
 The finest grid is a cube with side length of $40\,{\rm km}$ (in the arbitrary coordinate system that our simulation evolves into), with each coarser grid doubling the grid spacing.
 The outer boundary of the finite volume grid is thus $\sim 160\,{\rm km}$ from the center of the black hole, and the fastest outflows thus start leaving the computational domain $\sim 1.5\,{\rm ms}$ after collapse of the remnant to a black hole.